-When you encounter SMS delivery problems, testing with the API Explorer should always be your first debugging step.
-API Explorer allows you to send an SMS message in the simplest way possible: directly from Twilio, so you’ll be able to tell whether the issue is related to your code, or something on Twilio’s end.
+If you encounter SMS delivery delays, an important first step is to rule out any latency occurring within your application, or between your application and Twilio.
+Testing with the API Explorer in Console offers an easy way to do this.
+API Explorer allows you to send an SMS message directly from Twilio, so you’ll be able to tell whether the issue is related to your code, or something on Twilio’s end.

 How to send a message with the API Explorer